christianityorigins/website/books/_posts/2024-08-13-on-the-origins-of-christianity.md

 9.2 Alexandria, Egypt.
 1st Century\
 APPENDICES\
 Appendix A. How did Christianity spread so rapidly?\
-Appendix B. Expulsions from Rome for trying to spread religions//
+Appendix B. Expulsions from Rome for trying to spread religions

 Preface